kosztkas/teams_presence_checker/README.md

 or you can create a docker container with the provided Dockerfile.

 ## TODO
+- [ ] Use Environment variables instead of a config file
-- [ ] Dockerfile needs some improvements
+- [x] Dockerfile needs some improvements
 - [x] MS Device login session is like 5 minutes -> Use MSAL to renew tokens
 - [x] Reduce docker image size